Stocks Extend Rally As Bank Panic Eases - UrduPoint

 While authorities can be commended "for their firefighting skills, only time will tell if they've been successful in extinguishing the flames," he said.

-On Wall Street, shares of First Republic Bank rebounded by more than 40 percent as the Wall Street Journal reported that JPMorgan Chase was leading talks with other big banks on providing fresh support to the troubled lender.
+On Wall Street, shares of First Republic Bank ended around 30 percent higher as the Wall Street Journal reported that JPMorgan Chase was leading talks with other big banks on providing fresh support to the troubled lender.

 Major US banks already agreed to inject $30 billion into First Republic last week.

-- Fed spotlight - The spotlight will turn to the US Federal Reserve on Wednesday, when it will announce its latest interest rate decision.
+The spotlight will turn to the US Fed on Wednesday, when it will announce its latest interest rate decision.

 The upheaval in the banking sector has led traders to re-evaluate their bets on the Fed's plans, with speculation swirling that it could cut borrowing costs by the end of the year to provide further stability.